j-rilling/SDCND_Capstone/README.md

 The linear speed SP and angular speed SP (Setpoint) are received from the waypoint follower node within the topic "twist_cmd".
 The throttle, brake and steering commands are sent to the car hardware interface software or to the simulator through the topics "vehicle/throttle_cmd", "vehicle/brake_cmd" and "vehicle/steering_cmd".

 ### About the waypoint updater node
-This is the node responsible of creating the trajectory the car will follow on the next cycles.
-This trajectory consists on a list of waypoints with a given position, linear velocity and angular velocity.
+This is the node responsible for creating the trajectory the car will follow on the next cycles.
+This trajectory consists of a list of waypoints with a given position, linear velocity and angular velocity.
 In order to generate the trajectory, the base waypoints that correspond to all the possible waypoints the car can be in on the map are used.

 The first step in order to generate the trajectory is to determine the closest waypoint to the car, and then select the next 100 waypoints ahead to the position of the car.
-The closest waypoint is found by using [KDTree.query](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.spatial.KDTree.html) which is a very efficient algorithm for this problem.
-After having the closest waypoint, It needs to be checked if it is ahead of the car, if not, the closest waypoint ahead can be found at the next index.
+The closest waypoint is found by using [KDTree.query](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.spatial.KDTree.html) which is a very efficient algorithm to adress this problem.
+After having the closest waypoint found, it needs to be checked if it is ahead of the car.
+If not, the closest waypoint ahead can be found at the next index.

 After having selected the waypoints, it is searched within the selected waypoints if there is a red traffic light.
 Since the vehicles location is determined at the middle of the car, two waypoints earlier are assigned as the stop line in order to avoid overshooting.
 In the case that a red traffic light is found and the car is moving, the distance to stop line gets calculated and the speed is reduced linearly.